 So What Has Gone Wrong?

-Dr. Peter Finkelstein, Barrett’s Head of Sales Strategy, points out that in the late 1950′s marketing started its encroachment on the traditional role of sales – i.e. managing customer expectations.
+In the late 1950′s marketing started its encroachment on the traditional role of sales – i.e. managing customer expectations.
 The theory then was that marketing was closest to the buyer, understood what buyers wanted better than sales, and could therefore give the company direction regarding the products and services it should make to satisfy buyer needs.

 For decades the “mission” imposed on sales by marketing has been to sell the company’s products and services.
 Customer concerns, relationships, pre- and post-sales service, as important as these are, were merely tools and techniques used to achieve the sale.
 Few salespeople were viewed as being responsible for, or even capable of helping customers integrate their purchase and optimise real value.
 Sales was then (and still is today) seldom included in resourcing or crafting solutions, even though sales is the primary link between buyer and seller, and salespeople probably know more about the buyer’s requirements than any other member of the value chain.

-Dr. Peter Finkelstein explains that sales, rather than being driven on a tactical (day-to-day) basis as an element of the marketing mix, should be viewed as an independent Primary Activity in the value chain, with its own, unique support structure and mission.
+Sales, rather than being driven on a tactical (day-to-day) basis as an element of the marketing mix, should be viewed as an independent Primary Activity in the value chain, with its own, unique support structure and mission.

 The failure on the part of sales leaders to develop their own sales strategies is rooted in both the one dimensional view of selling as a tactical activity and a degree of myopia in understanding the true role of sales, in the organisation’s value chain.